Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Saturday edition

 Listen to the show on the player below:

-Steelers Friday Night Six Pack with Tony: Steelers must press on through the pain
+Steelers Friday Night Six Pack with Tony: Steelers looking for respect in prime time

-The Steelers are getting negativity from all angles after a 1-3 start.
-But they must press on through all the pain to realize the success that they crave.
-Join veteran writer and podcaster Tony Defeo and check out all of that and more on the latest episode of Steelers Six Pack!
+The Steelers are playing in prime time on Sunday Night after beating the Bucs at home.
+As they battle back towards .500, they are seeking a level of respect that could come with a great performance.
+That and more on this episode of Steelers Friday Night Six Pack!

 Checkout a rundown of the show: